Topvennie/background-gnome/README.md

 2. Adjust `config.go` and `topic.go`
 3. Build `go build .`
 4. Run manually, on startup or with a systemd user timer

+An optional `--save` argument can be given to store the current image in a configurable save directory.